paul-shannon/slexil2-frozen/README.md

-The name builds upon the Lushootseed word for daylight, "sləxil", a central topic in the origin story told by Sauk-Suittale elder, Harry Moses - a story which both Beck (professionally) and Shannon (informally) have spent much on time.
+The name builds upon the Lushootseed word for daylight, "sləxil", a central topic in the origin story told by Sauk-Suittale elder, Harry Moses - a story which both Beck (professionally) and Shannon (informally) have spent much time.

 I am grateful to David for his patience over the years as he guided me through the intracies of this beautiful language, the inner secrets of